And what to do before you hire a photographer for your wedding

-So, to help you move past overwhelm, clear your mind and choose an awesome photographer, we’ve compiled a list of five criteria to guide you through the process.
+So, to help you move past overwhelm, clear your mind and choose an awesome photographer, I’ve compiled a list of five criteria to guide you through the process.

 Keep this list of questions on hand when you meet with potential photographers.
 It will help you stay true to the themes, values and vibes you’re curating for your special day so you feel confident that you’ll love working with your photographer and the photos they give you.

 Whether it’s an email, over Zoom or in a Starbucks, that first meeting with a photographer can tell you a lot, especially if you have this list with you.
 If you come prepared with this, you’ll get all the information you need and your intuition will lead you forward from there.